 - The connection between diversity and identity.

-- The difference between lack of inclusivity and racism.
+- The difference between lack of inclusivity and discrimination.

 - The connection between power relations, sense of belonging (in a team) and empowerment.

 - The types and layers of diversity and how it can be capitalized to benefit everyone.

 - Other concepts to lay the ground for the strategies and practices to help you incorporate D&I into your daily work.

 A certificate of completion issued by Digital Society School (part of the Amsterdam University of Applied Sciences) will be sent to successful participants who complete all modules of the course.

 For whom is this course?

 - Someone who wants to know about diversity and dive a bit deeper into the topic.